Krabby-no-patty/WRO-Future-Engineers-2026/README.md

 The robot uses a Rear-Wheel Drive (RWD) configuration.
 We placed the LEGO SPIKE Hub and the drive motor in the back to ensure the weight is centered over the traction tires.
 - Dimensions: Width: 18.5 cm | Length: 27.5 cm | Height: 9.5 cm.
 - Current Challenge: We have observed an occasional slowdown in the drivetrain.
 We are currently investigating if this is caused by mechanical friction in the rear axle or a power-drop in the hub.
+- Torque/Speed Reasoning:
+  We chose a gear ratio that favors torque.
+We realized that maintaining a consistent speed through corners is more valuable than high top speeds that lead to "drifting" into the walls.

 ---

 ## Sensor Placement Strategy◎

-The sensing system is designed for real-time environmental awareness using a triple ultrasonic array.
 - Configuration: We use three sensors labeled F (Front), B (Left), and D (Right).
-- Reaction Time: The front sensor is mounted at the leading edge of the robot to maximize detection distance.
-This gives the program more time to stop or turn when an obstacle appears.
-- Cable Management: We used a ribbon-routing strategy to secure all wires through the center of the frame.
-This prevents cables from interfering with the steering motor or snagging on external obstacles during a run.
+- Placement Rationale: Side sensors are placed at the widest point of the chassis to get the most accurate "distance-to-wall" readings.
+The front sensor is mounted low to ensure it detects obstacles before the bumper makes contact.
+- Failure-Point Mitigation: We identified that ultrasonic sensors can sometimes provide "ghost readings".
+Our code is being tuned to cross-reference the B and D sensors; if one gives an impossible value, the robot relies on the other to maintain its lane.
+- Wiring and Port Management
+- Organization: All ribbon cables are routed through the internal Technic frame.
+- Risk Identification: We learned that loose cables can snag on the steering rack.
+We used secure clips to ensure that the mechanical movement of the steering does not interfere with the electronic signals.

 ---